 - Discharge from the nipple (not breast milk)

 You may have noticed a difference in your breasts during a self-exam.
-Or you may have had a mammogram that showed the cancer.
+Or you may have had a mammogram that showed a growth.

 Getting a Diagnosis